 It happened in a town near Jericho, which is between Galilee, where Jesus came from, and Jerusalem, where he died.

 Jesus visited their house.
 Martha prepared food for the guests; Mary sat and listened to Jesus.
+What did they eat?

-The main meal was eaten in the evening.
+The main meal was taken in the evening.
 It might consist of a lentil stew seasoned with herbs like cumin or coriander.
 It was served with cheese made from sheep or goats’ milk, olives, onions and bread.
 Fruits included fresh figs and melon, as well as dried pomegranates and dates – dried fruits were a staple item in the Middle East.
 Wine, water, and curdled milk similar to liquid yogurt accompanied the meal.
 An Ancient Kitchen: What People Ate

 ‘Now as they went on their way, he entered a certain village, where a woman named Martha welcomed him into her home.
 She had a sister named Mary, who sat at the Lord’s feet and listened to what he was saying.